Encyclopedia … the photonics community’s trusted resource!

 Alternative term: mode field adapters

-Categories: fiber optics and waveguidesfiber optics and waveguides, photonic devicesphotonic devices
+Categories: article belongs to category fiber optics and waveguides fiber optics and waveguides, article belongs to category photonic devices photonic devices

 In principle, a mode field converter may simply be made of a single optical lens.
 Here, the light exiting the first waveguide first expands in free space, and then it is refocused to a spot with appropriate size by the lens.
 The input of the second waveguide is placed at that beam focus.

 In many situations, however, it is desirable to avoid any free-space propagation and also to obtain a monolithic and more compact solution.
 Therefore, other technical approaches for mode field converters are often used.
-A particularly often used type of device is a tapered waveguide (→ tapered fibers).
-Here, the transverse dimensions of the waveguide and thus the local mode area vary smoothly.
-If the mode size varies sufficiently slowly within the waveguide, the mode can adiabatically adjust its parameters, so that it is everywhere close to the mode size calculated for a waveguide with constant transverse dimensions according to the considered position.
-However, non-adiabatic mode conversion is also possible with appropriately designed mode converters.
-This can lead to still more compact solutions.
-Very different kinds of non-adiabatic mode converters have been developed, often not at all based on tapered waveguides.
+An often used type of device is an adiabatically tapered waveguide just as explained above.
+Interestingly, the mode size does not necessarily increase together with the core size; the relation can be the opposite in a certain weak guiding regime.
+Different solutions have been developed, partly not at all based on tapered waveguides.
 For example, some nanotechnology devices exploit surface plasmons.

 Suppliers

-The RP Photonics Buyer's Guide contains ten suppliers for fiber mode field adapters.
+The RP Photonics Buyer's Guide contains 11 suppliers for fiber mode field adapters.
 Among them:

 Questions and Comments from Users